 - Google Algorithm Update History by Search Engine Journal

 You will find the following free courses helpful if you are new to SEO.
 I have personally passed all of them, and I can certainly say you won’t find a better free (or even paid) alternative:

-Writing seems one of the most underestimated skills.
+Writing seems to be one of the most underestimated skills.

 It’s super easy to become a writer nowadays.
 Anyone can do it using different blogging platforms.
 However, you should possess storytelling skills and have solid experience in writing to create engaging content.

-I spent several years learning SEO and developing my writing skills before realizing that content writing combined with SEO skills creates outstanding results!
+I spent several years learning SEO and developing my writing skills before realizing that content writing and SEO skills create outstanding results!

 Every business owner wants to have impactful content on their websites.
 Therefore, they collaborate with the writer teams and SEO experts.
 Imagine you can do both!
 You have the experience and the skills needed to be an SEO writer!

-As a marketer, I know SEO experts with copywriting SEO skills cost more and are quite hard to find.
+SEO experts with copywriting SEO skills cost more and are pretty hard to find.